Substance Use Disorder Treatment

 Substance use disorder (SUD) is a mental disorder in which an individual is unable to control the use of substances such as drugs or alcohol.
 This affects the person’s behavior and will lead to addiction and dependency on the drug or alcohol to function.
 These individuals suffering from SUD require specialized addiction treatment at an inpatient rehab facility in order to help them stop compulsive drug-seeking behavior and excessive use.

 Those who face SUD are also vulnerable to experiencing co-occurring mental health disorders.
 These two often go hand in hand and while they do commonly occur together, it does not mean that one has caused the other.
 Some of the most common co-occurring mental disorders include:

 - Anxiety and Depression

 - Borderline personality disorder

-Individuals suffering from SUD may have developed distorted thoughts and behaviors due to the physical change in brain structure and development caused from excessive usage of the substance.
-These changes in their brain cause intense cravings, changes in mood and personality and even cognitive decision making skills.
+Individuals suffering from SUD may have developed distorted thoughts and behaviors due to the physical change in brain structure and development caused by excessive usage of the substance.
+These changes in their brain cause intense cravings, changes in mood and personality and even cognitive decision-making skills.
 The longer the usage of mind-altering substances, the more changes and damages will be made to the brain and its functioning capacity.

 Substance use disorder treatment at Hotel California by The Sea starts at our inpatient rehab facilities, which include medically managed detoxification services and residential treatment.
 From then patients will move on to outpatient programs such as PHP and IOP.
 At Hotel California by The Sea, we believe long-term substance abuse treatment allows individuals time and space to work with professionals and understand their addiction and strengthen their motivations to recover and lead a life free of drugs and alcohol.